The next chapter

 2020

-investment for the next chapter
+Investment for the next chapter

 Bairds Malt hold a proud record with the most recent malting plant investments in the UK.
 We built a new state of the art maltings at our Arbroath site in 2010, providing a quality malting product to meet increasing demand from Scotland’s distillers.